メインコンテンツまでスキップ

 Goals

-This article aims to provide you with an overview of match rulesets and an understanding of:
+This page aims to provide you with an overview of match rulesets and an understanding of:

 • Configuring rulesets in the AGS Admin Portal.